nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

     - Partition tolerance ensures that the system can handle network failures without going offline.
     - Since consistency is not guaranteed, AP systems may allow different parts of the system to return different data during partitions, resulting in eventual consistency once the partition is resolved.
 - **Examples**:
-    - **Cassandra** and **DynamoDB**: NoSQL databases that prioritize availability and partition tolerance, offering eventual consistency.
+    - **Cassandra**, **DynamoDB**: NoSQL databases that prioritize availability and partition tolerance, offering eventual consistency.
-    - **Couchbase** and **Riak**: AP databases that are often used in large-scale, distributed applications.

 ## Challenges of Distributed Transaction

-We'll take an example of an e-commerce application that processes online orders and is implemented with microservice architecture.
+We'll take an example of an e-commerce application that processes online orders and is implemented as a microservice architecture.

 There is a microservice to create the orders, one that processes the payment, another that updates the inventory and the last one that delivers the order.
 Each of these microservices performs a local transaction to implement the individual functionalities: